Lazarpn/video-streaming-api/README.md

 No need to restore the database, it will be created and seeded by the first request.

 Contact team lead in order to get the current version of the appsettings.Development.json file.

-Please note!
-Make sure your instance name is SQLEXPRESS or change the configuration string on appsettings.Development.json file.